jorenchik/math-logic-cheatsheet/main.typ

 (A→B)↔¬A∨B
 $

-Then we apply de Morgan laws to get negations close to the atoms:
+Then we apply de Morgan laws to get negations closer to the atoms:

 $
-¬(A∨B)↔¬A∧¬B equiv \
+¬(A∨B)↔¬A∧¬B \
 ¬(A∧B)↔¬A∨¬B
 $